misspent/Random-Stuff/README.md

-⚠️ If rooted: Use `AdAway` cause it edits Host Files
+⚠️ If rooted: Use `AdAway` as it edits Host Files (Fast and less resource hungry)

 ## ⚙️ Settings